DanGraham23/ShopFriendsTs/README.md

 ## Peer-to-Peer Marketplace

-## Techs Used:
+Techs Used:
 - Front end was built using React, TypeScript, and Redux
 - Back end was built using ExpressJS, NodeJS, PostgreSQL, TypeScript, Knex

 Using ShopFriends, users can create accounts to start listing their items up for sale.
 Items are tagged according to five different categories (hats, shoes, pants, shirts, accessories aka other).
 Other users can then sort by these tags to find items to add to their cart.
 Users can then proceed to checkout with the items in their cart.
-Additionally, users can rview eachothers profile and add ratings.
+Additionally, users view and rate other users.

 Frontend: http://localhost:5173/
 - npm i from client directory